- 2019 Open Enrollment Information

 In some cases you and your covered dependents may not all be eligible for Medicare.
 When this occurs you will cover yourself and your dependents with the same medical provider.
 For those who have Medicare, the coverage will be on a Medicare plan.
 For those without Medicare, coverage will be provided by the corresponding non-Medicare plan.

-Extend Health plans are the only exceptions.
-For Extend Health, only retirees and their spouses who are 65 or older may enroll (both must be enrolled in Medicare).
+Via Benefits (formerly OneExchange) plans are the only exceptions.
+For Via Benefits, only retirees and their spouses who are 65 or older may enroll (both must be enrolled in Medicare).
+Additionally, only retirees who are NOT employed at Georgetown University may enroll.

 In accordance with the Affordable Care Act (ACA), you can enroll your dependent children (up to age 26) regardless of whether they were on your medical coverage at the time of your retirement.